davidgsd/AllScan/README.md

 Also note: I have not yet tested AllScan on a node with EchoLink enabled but that will soon be fully supported.

 # Node Notes
-If you do not have a node or if your node is out-of-date, noisy, or unreliable, take a look at the following post: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://forums.qrz.com/index.php?threads/how-to-build-a-professional-grade-full-duplex-allstar-node-for-under-200.839842/).
+If you do not have a node or if your node is out-of-date, noisy, or unreliable, check out the following post: [How To Build a High-Quality Full-Duplex AllStar Node for Under $200](https://forums.qrz.com/index.php?threads/how-to-build-a-professional-grade-full-duplex-allstar-node-for-under-200.839842/).

 # Troubleshooting / FAQs
 If you get a permissions error when trying to Add a Favorite in AllScan, check that the /var/www/html/allscan and supermon dirs have 775 permissions and www-data group, and that the favorites.ini file exists in one or both of directories and has 664 permissions and www-data as the group.
 These settings should already be that way if your Supermon install is properly working, otherwise it would not be able to edit and save the favorites.ini file.
 As a test you can go into Supermon, click the Configuration Editor button and try adding a blank line to favorites.ini and see if it saves OK.
 If not, there is something improperly configured with the Supermon install.
 The following commands should correct those settings: